Additional $125 off all CGM Plans!

 a woman blowing her nose

 Probiotics have been shown to enhance immune system function and may reduce your chance of getting sick.
-However, it’s important to consult with your doctor before trying probiotics to boost your immune function, especially if you have a weakened immune system.
+However, it's essential to consult your doctor before trying probiotics to boost your immune function, especially if you have a weakened immune system.

 Digestive Issues

 Probiotics are widely known for their potential effect on digestive health.
-They have been shown to:
+They've been shown to:

 • Prevent diarrhea brought on by taking antibiotics